Calvin-Xu/Precarious_Game/README.md

 # Precarious!
-A test-based adventure written in Python
+A text-based adventure written in Python

 This game is created as a challenge for myself.